oracle-cne/ocne/doc/cluster-management/olvm.md

 Optional.

 **insecureSkipTLSVerify**
-If true, the skip TLS verify when connecting to OLVM oVirt server.
+If true, skip TLS verify when connecting to OLVM oVirt server.
 The CA is not needed or used.

 ## olvmOCK
 The ovirtOCK section specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.